OpenContributionsProject/opencontributionssite/src/pages/open-source-for-non-developers.md

 1. To interact with consumers: By making the designs and code open source, consumers have a more direct way to improve the products they enjoy, which in turn can save your company time and effort.
 2. To reach more demographics: Open source products are often freely viewed by many consumers, which can help increase brand awareness.
-3. To build loyalty and trust: Since open source products allows people to see the source code, this creates transparency, which helps build trust between consumers and the product’s creators.
+3. To build loyalty and trust: Since open source products allow people to see the source code, this creates transparency, which helps build trust between consumers and the product’s creators.

 ## Why do companies often choose to consume open source?